Skip to content

 Are you about to build a new SaaS product from scratch on .NET?

-Then start with SaaStack.
-It’s not just a codebase template—it’s your unfair advantage.
+It’s not just a codebase template — it’s your startup's unfair advantage.

-SaaStack saves you months (or years) of engineering work by giving you a fully-featured, scalable foundation for real-world SaaS products.
-It solves the unavoidable: user authentication, API access, authorization schemes, third-party integrations, management API.
+SaaStack saves you months (possibly even years) of engineering work (and rework) by giving you a fully-featured, scalable foundation for real-world SaaS products, based on all the latest and great dotnet tech.

 Skip the startup trap:

-• ❌ Reinventing the wheel, where we already have standard solutions
+• ❌ Reinventing the wheel, where we already have well-known standard solutions

-• ❌ Rushing forward on a fragile foundation, that is untestable, insecure, and with no production observability
+• ❌ Rushing forward on a fragile foundation, that is under-engineered, untestable, insecure, and with no production observability, or extensibility.

-• ❌ Building a tangled monolith, destined for a rewrite next year, when you discover that you cannot move fast, stuck in a big-ball-of-mud
+• ❌ Building a tangled monolith, destined for a rewrite next year, when you discover that you and your team cannot move fast, stuck in a big-ball-of-mud.

-SaaStack is opinionated, but it is also flexible and extensible and real-world, it is not a sample.
+SaaStack is opinionated, but it is also flexible and extensible and real-world.
+It is not a sample, it has been used and honed in a dozen real world SaaS products already (by the authors).

 Since it is a codebase and not a nuget package (secret sauce), you never get boxed inside it waiting for some other team to improve it for you.